alteroo/bobtemplates.alteroo/README.rst

 Philosophy
 ----------

-The Philosophy is a further exploration of the ideas from a presentation entitled `Zero to Plone: Towards faster developer onboarding
+This is a further exploration of the ideas from a presentation entitled `Zero to Plone: Towards faster developer onboarding
 <https://2016.ploneconf.org/talks/from-zero-to-plone-towards-faster-developer-onboarding>`_